RichardDooling/Entertainment_Law/Idea_Protection/Idea_Protection.md

 authorization asserts rights equivalent to those protected by the Copyright Act.
 Accordingly, the district court's determination that the Copyright Act preempts Montz's claims should be affirmed.
-I respectfully dissent from the Court's opinion to the contrary.&hellip;
+I respectfully dissent from the Court's opinion to the contrary &hellip;

 ### I